SovereignCloudStack/k8s-cluster-api-provider/doc/usage/usage.md

 or `$CLUSTER_NAME/$CLUSTER_NAME.yaml` for all the other clusters) and can be handed out to users that should get full administrative control over the cluster.
 You can also retrieve them using `make get-kubeconfig TESTCLUSTER=${CLUSTER_NAME}` from the machines where you created the management server from, and possibly create an encrypted .zip file for handing these out.
-(You can omit `
+(You can omit ``TESTCLUSTER=...`` for the default testcluster.)